Create Streets – Development, design and planning consultant

 TBD depending on applicant.
 Salary will be based on a 37.5 hour working week.

 Part time or full time; to be discussed.

 Based in London, near Oval tube station, zone 2.
 Requires frequent travel across London and occasional evening commitments.

 What to do if you’re interested

-If you’re interested in this position, could you please send a brief letter (setting out why you think you would want and be excellent for this role) together with a CV by 10th March 2018 to email@example.com.
+If you’re interested in this position, could you please send a brief letter (setting out why you think you would want and be excellent for this role) together with a CV to firstname.lastname@example.org.